Pediatric Education Online

 PedsCases contributors make no representations or warranties, explicit or implied, in relation to PedsCases, its associated content, or the contents herein.
 The contributors are not responsible for any errors or omissions.
 The contributors will not be held liable for any loss, damage or injury arising from the use of PedsCases.

 PedsCases contributors have done their best to ensure any material derived from other resources is adequately and appropriately attributed and referenced.
+Any use of generative artificial intelligence (AI) to assist in the creation of text or imagery for PedsCases content are disclosed, including the name of the AI program used, and the authors are responsible for verifying the accuracy and integrity of all AI-generated content.
 If there are inadvertent errors or omissions in failing to correctly attribute or reference any material, please contact pedscases@gmail.com and PedsCases contributors will strive to rectify the situation as soon as possible.